Self Guided Hikes

 LE CHABLE TO CABANE DU MONT FORT

-Today there is a lot of elevation gain, and you should prepare yourself for the steady 9 km climb.
-Here, there are beautiful views of the Combin Massif, which has several distinct summits above 4,000 meters.
-There is also a plethora of skill lifts that crisscross the area, which, depending on your perspective, can either be a monstrousity or a blessing, or perhaps both.
-If you would like to avoid most of the elevation gain, it's possible to take two cable cars - one from Le Chable to Verbier, and then another from Verbier to Les Ruinettes - which leaves only 260 meters of elevation gain which can be accomplished in a little over an hour.
+Today there is a lot of elevation gain, and you should prepare yourself for the steady 5.6 mile (9 km) climb.
+Here, there are beautiful views of the Combin Massif, which has several distinct summits above 13,120 feet (4,000 meters).
+There is also a plethora of ski lifts that crisscross the area, which, depending on your perspective, can either be a monstrosity or a blessing, or perhaps both.
+If you would like to avoid most of the elevation gain, it's possible to take two cable cars—one from Le Chable to Verbier, and then another from Verbier to Les Ruinettes—which leaves only 853 feet (260 meters) of elevation gain which can be accomplished in a little over an hour.

 CABANE DU MONT FORT TO CABANE DE PRAFLEURI